Q2297045667/PumpkinVoice/README.md

 PumpkinVoiceX is compatible with the official Simple Voice Chat proxy plugins.
 The proxy plugin owns the public UDP socket, observes the `voicechat:request_secret` and `voicechat:secret` plugin messages, replaces the backend port/host advertised to the client, and creates one UDP bridge per player to this Pumpkin backend.

+> **Module availability caveat.** Upstream keeps the proxy code in `velocity/`, `bungeecord/`, and `common-proxy/`.
+Those trees exist in the `26.2` commit this plugin was verified against (`c482f1a5`) and in `26.3`, but upstream commit `d2d1293` ("Remove bukkit and proxy submodules") removed them from the `26.2` branch tip.
+Take an upstream revision that still contains `common-proxy/src/main/java/de/maxhenkel/voicechat/sniffer/SniffedSecretPacket.java` when you build or verify a proxy, and use a release that still ships the proxy artifact.

 1. Install the official Simple Voice Chat **Velocity** or **BungeeCord/Waterfall** plugin on the proxy.
 Use the same `26.2` release family as the client and this backend protocol.
 2. Keep PumpkinVoiceX installed on every Pumpkin backend that should provide voice chat.
 3. The proxy must forward the normal `voicechat:*` plugin messages between client and backend.
 Do not install a second public UDP bridge on the backend.
 4. Expose the proxy's configured voice UDP port publicly.
 Backend UDP ports only need to be reachable from the proxy host.
 5. Configure the proxy plugin's `voice_host` when the public voice hostname differs from the Minecraft hostname.
 The official proxy rewrites PumpkinVoiceX's compatible `SecretPacket` before it reaches the client.

 The backend accepts the proxy bridge's UDP source address during the normal authenticated handshake.
 Its response packets return to that same per-player bridge socket, so no client IP preservation is required for UDP.
-A regression test locks the `SecretPacket` field order used by the official proxy's `SniffedSecretPacket` parser.
+A regression test locks the `SecretPacket` field order read by the official proxy's `SniffedSecretPacket` parser: secret (16 bytes), port (`i32`), player UUID, codec (`u8`), MTU (`i32`), distance (`f64`), keep-alive (`i32`), groups flag, `voice_host` (UTF), recording flag.
+The proxy also rejects compatibility versions below `10` and exactly `19`, and `patch()` rewrites only the port and voice host.

+**Verification status:** the byte layout and a local UDP relay are covered by tests, but no real Velocity/BungeeCord process, backend switch, or public-NAT deployment has been validated.
+Treat proxy support as protocolled, not field-proven.

 ### Visibility / vanish synchronization